spyderbat/spydertop/README.md

 https://api.spyderbat.com/app/org/{ORG_ID_HERE}/dashboard
 ```

-Similarly, the source id can be located in the url of an investigation, or by enabling the id column in the sources list.
+Similarly, the machine id can be located in the url of an investigation, or by enabling the id column in the sources list.

 ## Usage

-Spydertop is called with options specifying the source to pull from and how that data is collected, and a timestamp.
-Records will be loaded from the specified source around the time, and an htop-like view will start at the exact requested time.
-The relative time selection bar at the bottom can be used to move forward and backward in time, and arrow keys, tab key, or mouse used to navigate the interface.
+Spydertop is called with options specifying the machine to pull from and how that data is collected, and a timestamp.
+Records will be loaded from the specified machine around that time, and an htop-like view will start at the exact requested time.
+The relative time selection bar at the bottom or bracket keys (`[` or `]`) can be used to move forward and backward in time, and the arrow keys, tab key, or mouse can be used to navigate the interface.
 More usage information is available on the help page (`h` or `<F1>`).

 As this tool emulates much of HTOP's functionality, more information is also available on the HTOP man page.